 Sackett Brook Restoration Project

-Sackett Brook, with its headwaters in the October Mountain State Forest and Pittsfield Water Supply land, was a high quality, sand and gravel-bottomed coldwater stream, but its natural flow was interrupted for 80 years by the concrete Gravesleigh Pond Dam and bridge.
+Sackett Brook, with its headwaters in the October Mountain State Forest and Pittsfield Water Supply land, was once a high quality, sand and gravel-bottomed coldwater stream.
+But its natural flow was interrupted for 80 years by the concrete Gravesleigh Pond Dam and bridge.

-Along with our partners, Mass Audubon is working to restore the ecological integrity of Sackett Brook, an 8.5 mile-long tributary to the Housatonic River that includes an approximately 0.75-mile section that passes through Canoe Meadows Wildlife Sanctuary in the floodplain of the Housatonic.
+Along with our partners, Mass Audubon worked throughout 2013 to restore the ecological integrity of Sackett Brook, an 8.5 mile-long tributary to the Housatonic River that includes an approximately 0.75-mile section that passes through Canoe Meadows Wildlife Sanctuary in the floodplain of the Housatonic River.

-Now, over 105 miles of stream flow below the dam for organisms currently present in Sackett Brook, including the Housatonic River and its tributaries between Woods Pond Dam in Lenox and the next dams upstream.
-Animals that call the brook and its floodplain home inhabit different areas of the stream as they complete the different phases of their life cycles—still pools and eddies, sheltering roots and rocks, and riffles contribute to zones of varying temperature, depth, water flow, and oxygen levels that form a mosaic of habitat conditions.
+Now, over 105 miles of stream flow below the dam in Sackett Brook, including the Housatonic River and its tributaries between Woods Pond Dam in Lenox and the next dams upstream.
+Wildlife that call the brook and its floodplain home inhabit different areas of the stream as they complete the different phases of their life cycles—still pools and eddies, sheltering roots and rocks, and riffles contribute to zones of varying temperature, depth, water flow, and oxygen levels that form a mosaic of habitat conditions.

-The removal of the dam has provided the community with a wonderful resource for learning more about the ecology of the Sackett Brook waterway.
-Mass Audubon has been working with local schools and providing programs for the public to help foster a greater connection with this restored waterway and it's inhabitants.
+The removal of the dam provided the community with a wonderful resource for learning more about the ecology of the Sackett Brook waterway.

 Mass Audubon worked with local schools and provided programs for the public to help foster a greater connection with this restored waterway and it's wild inhabitants.